2018 — Rolling Hills Estates, CA/US

 Novel advocacies such as kritiks, kritikal PMC’s, unconventional counterplans, severance permutations, conditionality, theory and narratives are fine, but artifice may diminish your effectiveness.
 I prefer substance to procedure.
 It is most important to address the social issue at hand; clever arguments shouldn't be made for their own sake, but only to advance the substance of your position.
 I would consider argument that clearly abusive theory is a reverse voting issue.
 I appreciate case debate.

 Speed is not a problem, per se, if you speak very clearly.
 Repeating your tags would be helpful.
 If I don't understand you, you can't win the argument.
 I will not say ‘clear’ or ‘slow’ so pay attention to the judge.
 While I enjoy and prefer the breadth of argumentation you may present using an accelerated pace, if you double breathe I can't flow you.
 But fast is fine if it is audible, clear and persuasive.
+Line by line argumentation is very helpful, but persuading me that a single contention is determinative of the round, when it was presented as part of a spread may be difficult.
+But if so, of course you must.

 I’m grateful for the opportunity to evaluate your debate.
 I hope that I may contribute to your education as an advocate, with the aspiration that you will use this experience to make this world a better place.
 I hope to learn from you as well so that I may do the same.